metrorailings/OwlBlog/content/posts/week-12-insights.md

 Buffalo gave up a huge run on a gamble blitz.
 Other than that, the Bills have been fairly stout against the Chargers ground game.

+The Chargers offensive line have been pretty bad.
+No speed, no strength.

 Los Angeles and their offensive playbook leaves me uninspired.